Parents’ Role in Treatment

 Patients with Limited Communicative Ability

 Patients under 18 months of age with limited communicative ability are most effectively treated with physical restraint.
 However, in light of the discussion in the previous section, the restraint must be administered in a non-traumatic manner.
 Since children at this age are still very attached to parents, the parent should be actively involved in the restraint wherever possible.
 The following techniques will permit such participation.

-Examination of the young patient with limited communicative abilities is best performed in an area outside the dental treatment area, such as a private office or quiet waiting area.
-The most effective and comfortable position for the patient, parent, and dentist is the “knee to knee” position.
+Examination of the young patient with limited communicative abilities is best performed in the “knee-to-knee” position in a private office or quiet area.
 The dentist and parent sit opposite one another with knees touching.
 The child sits in the lap of and facing the parent with their legs embracing the parent’s lap.
 While the parent is holding the patient’s hands, the child lays backward with the head resting in the dentist’s lap.
 This position enables the child to see and feel the parent while the dentist performs the examination with minimal restraint.
 The position allows for excellent visualization of the oral cavity by both the parent and dentist.

 An alternative technique is to allow the child to sit in the parent’s lap.
 This position increases patient cooperation by increasing the security of the child.
 Note the parent restrains the patient’s upper body with their arms and hands and the lower body by crisscrossing the legs.